 - Issue practising certificates to midwives who maintain their competence

-- Established programmes to asses and promote midwives' ongoing competence
+- Establish programmes to asses and promote midwives' ongoing competence

-- Deal with complaints and concerns about midwives' contact, competence and health
+- Deal with complaints and concerns about midwives' conduct, competence and health

 - Promote education and training in midwifery